English Teaching Jobs in Chiang Mai, Thailand

 During the summer vacation for Thai students, March through May, teachers are in especially high demand as many parents send their children to summer school for English lessons.
 Arrive in February and you'll likely land a job before the summer break begins.

-Teaching materials can be limited, depending on where you teach, so it helps to bring along some resources of your own or tap into the Internet for fresh ideas (www.daveseslcafe.com, www.eslteachersboard.com).
+Teaching materials can be limited, depending on where you teach, so it helps to bring along some resources of your own or tap into the Internet for fresh ideas (see boxout below).
 I worked at a small, private language school called Baanpasa.
 My students were mostly children, from age 3 to 13 (female instructors are often assigned to young learners, while males teach teens and adults).
 I taught around 15 hours a week at first, but as classes filled up and new classes were created, I was pulling in nearly 30 hours before the summer was over.
-In recent years, however, the average wage seems to have gone up to around 250 baht ($6) per hour more than enough to live on.
-Universities and larger institutions may offer up to 30,000 baht ($730) per month for a 1-year contract.
+In recent years, however, the average wage seems to have gone up to around 250 baht ($8) per hour more than enough to live on.
+Universities and larger institutions offer up to 30,000 baht ($1000) per month or more for a 1-year contract.
 Teaching private lessons is a great way to supplement your income, though it's not always reliable—students come and go depending on their schedules and level of interest.

 Get Out and Explore